 A shared measurement infrastructure enables grantees to track how they are improving outcomes for their clients while also demonstrating their success and how they align with the mission of their funders.
 SureImpact’s collaborative data model was specifically designed to connect funders and grantees and provide a means for transparently communicating client, program, and outcome data.
 In the collaborative model, funders are able to set the reporting requirements and then all their grantees have to do is enter the data.
 The data is automatically shared with funders, simplifying the grant reporting process and saving both sides valuable time.

 SureImpact enables direct-service providers to quickly enter client information, share data, measure impact, and provide closed-loop referrals to other services in the community.
 In addition, SureImpact simplifies the reporting process for social-good organizations with multiple funders.
 SureImpact eliminates the need for case managers to enter the same data into various software systems with its one-click data export.
 Organizations can use SureImpact as their “one source of truth” and then quickly export data in a flat Excel file that can be uploaded into another data system.

 This increased technology capacity also benefits funders.
 Instead of grant managers having to manually review cumbersome spreadsheets from every grantee, each direct-service provider enters their own data and standardized outcomes metrics directly into SureImpact, saving grant managers countless hours and headaches.

 Both funders and direct service providers seek to create healthy, happy, communities where everyone has an equitable opportunity.
 As both sides work to build cultures of mutual trust and shared measurement, we will witness the systemic change that truly creates communities that thrive.

-To learn more about strengthening the relationships between funders and their grantees, join us on September 28 at 1:00 p.m.
-ET for our virtual fireside chat “Impact Measurement: Bridging the Gap between Funders and Grantees.”
+To learn more about strengthening the relationships between funders and their grantees, check out our on-demand virtual fireside chat “Impact Measurement: Bridging the Gap between Funders and Grantees.”